d28b/swistrack/README.md

 setx -m WXWIN C:\wxWidgets-3.1.5
 ```

-- Open the wxWidgets Visual Studio project (C:\wxWidgets-3.1.5\build\msw\wx_vc16.sln) and compile the debug and release versions for x86 (and Win32 if desired).
+- Open the wxWidgets Visual Studio project (C:\wxWidgets-3.1.5\build\msw\wx_vc16.sln) and build the debug and release versions for x64 (and Win32 if desired).
 This takes several minutes.
-- Open the SwisTrack Visual Studio project (swistrack\Code\MSVisualStudio\SwisTrack.sln) and compile the x86 debug or release version.
+- Open the SwisTrack Visual Studio project (swistrack\Code\MSVisualStudio\SwisTrack.sln) and compile the x64 debug or release version.
 This takes several minutes.
 - Copy the OpenCV DLLs opencv_world455.dll (release) or opencv_world455d.dll (debug) into the SwisTrackEnvironment folder.